-- Nursing Quality Indicators for Reporting and Evaluation[®](NQuIRE[®]), a unique international data system housed in the International Affairs and Best Practice Guidelines Centre, allows Best Practice Spotlight Organizations[®] (BPSOs[®]) to measure the impact of BPG implementation.
+- Nursing Quality Indicators for Reporting and Evaluation (NQuIRE), a unique international data system housed in the International Affairs and Best Practice Guidelines Centre, allows Best Practice Spotlight Organizations (BPSOs) to measure the impact of BPG implementation.
 The NQuIRE data system collects, compares and reports data on human resource structure indicators as well as guideline-specific, structure, process and outcome indicators.
 NQuIRE indicator definitions are aligned with available administrative data and existing performance measures wherever possible, adhering to a "collect once, use many times" principle.
 By complementing other established and emerging performance measurement systems, NQuIRE strives to leverage reliable and valid measures, minimize reporting burden and align evaluation measures to enable comparative analyses.
 The international NQuIRE data system was launched in 2012 to create and sustain evidence-based practice cultures, optimize safety of persons, improve health outcomes and engage staff in identifying relationships between practice and outcomes to advance quality and advocate for resources and policy that support best practice changes (22). - BPG Order SetsTM embedded within electronic records are technology-enabled implementation tools that provide a mechanism for electronic data capture of process and outcome measures.
 The ability to link structure and process measures with specific client outcome measures helps determine the impact of BPG implementation on specific health outcomes.
-In LTC, BPG Order Sets have evolved into RNAO Clinical PathwaysTM with the support of senior nurses with extensive expertise in this setting.
+In LTC, BPG Order Sets have evolved into RNAO Clinical Pathways with the support of senior nurses with extensive expertise in this setting.
 RNAO Clinical Pathways have been embedded within a commonly used EHR system and are accessible to all Canadian LTC homes.

+Background context

-Background context Digital health
+Digital health

 Digital health technologies are being increasingly embedded into all aspects of life, including within the healthcare sector (169).
 Digital health is a broad term that refers to the field of knowledge and practice associated with the development and use of digital technologies to improve health (8).
 Digital technologies refer to tools, systems or devices that can generate, create, store or process data, enabled through microprocesses that are programmed to perform specific functions (9).
 Digital health also encompasses other uses of digital technologies for health such as AI, machine learning, big data and robotics; it encompasses eHealth, mHealth, health informatics, as well as emerging areas such as advanced computing sciences (8).
 Figure 1 depicts the domains of digital health and eHealth.
-Digital health encompasses big data (i.e., large data sets that may be analyzed used computers to reveal patterns and trends); genomics (i.e., reading genes through genome sequencing and/or other more targeted strategies and using this information for more personalized health care (23)); and AI, as well as the broader domains of eHealth, mHealth and integrated networks. eHealth includes telemedicine (e.g., virtual care platforms) and clinical information systems (e.g., EHRs). mHealth includes wearables, sensors, and smartphone mobile apps.
+Digital health encompasses big data (i.e., large data sets that may be analyzed using computers to reveal patterns and trends); genomics (i.e., reading genes through genome sequencing and/or other more targeted strategies and using this information for more personalized health care (23)); and AI, as well as the broader domains of eHealth, mHealth and integrated networks. eHealth includes telemedicine (e.g., virtual care platforms) and clinical information systems (e.g., EHRs). mHealth includes wearables, sensors, and smartphone mobile apps.
 Integrated networks include electronic prescribing systems or referral networks (24,25).
+Additionally, interoperability (the ability for nurses and other health professionals to access and or seamlessly exchange structured patient information with health providers outside of their practice setting/organization (174)) has started to become more common across health systems both locally and internationally, and has been shown to have numerous improvements for both practitioners and persons such as cutting wait times, improving clinical decision making and reducing medication errors (174, 175).